Last updated on October 29, 2022

 I saw this antique silver Revue half hunter pocket watch online and thought it might fill the gap in my collection.
 One of the things I enjoy about collecting antique watches is the research, so any time I find a watch with something new I get to expand my knowledge.
 This particular watch was from a manufacturer I was aware of, Revue, but I didn’t have one in my collection.
 The rhodium plating was also something I had not seen before.

-The watch has a rhodium-plated Swiss 15-jewel stem-winding movement, identified as by Revue, which is working nicely.
+The watch has a rhodium-plated Swiss made 15-jewel stem-winding movement, identified as by Revue, which is working nicely.
 A little wear to the rhodium on the regulator but nothing serious.
 The movement is protected by an inner hinged cover.
 Rhodium is a chemical element with the symbol Rh.
 It is an extraordinarily rare, silvery-white, hard, corrosion-resistant, and chemically inert metal.
 Rhodium has an extraordinary resistance to most acids and corrosive substances.
 It is one of the few white metals that will remain bright and reflective under all atmospheric conditions at normal temperatures.
 As a result, rhodium-plated surfaces remain scratch-resistant, bright and reflective for many years.

 The “Société d’Horlogerie à Waldenburg” (Waldenburg clock and watchmaking company) was formed in 1853 to produce watches from ebauche movements.
 The company struggled with debt and the business was sold in 1859 to a local merchant, Gédéon Thommen from Waldenburg.
 After restructuring by Thommen, the company began to recover.
 Manufacturing and assembly methods were improved and importance was attached to the production of quality watches.